Digital Insights Newsletter: June 2021

 With virus restrictions finally being lifted in California, the west part of the U.S. is facing an unprecedented drought situation, creating huge challenges for farmers and ranchers with spiraling prices for commodities like corn and hay.
 Recently a ransomware attack targeted meat processing firm JBS, which accounts for 25% of the daily meat production in the country – this follows the Colonial Pipeline attack as hackers seek out operations that play a critical role in the economy.
 While companies have been paying ransom with Bitcoin (partly recovered in the case of the Colonial hack), uses of blockchain to address security remain some of the more promising use cases.
 The Project Connected Home over IP (CHIP) working group in the Zigbee Alliance is developing a blockchain-based ledger to focused on enabling secure compatibility between IoT devices from different manufacturers.

-Looking into the rest of 2021, we expect accelerated Digital Business adoption to continue, as organizations absorb the lessons of the pandemic with urgency.
+Looking into the rest of 2021, we expect accelerated digital business adoption to continue, as organizations absorb the lessons of the pandemic with urgency.
 Connected Industry progresses steadily, with the IoT platforms market exceeding growth expectations, led by hyper-scale cloud providers.
-Adoption of EV's and solar continues the transformation of energy and transportation apace, but innovation is everywhere as Japan doubles down on investments in hydrogen as an alternative energy source.
+Adoption of electric vehicles and solar continues the transportation innovation and energy transformation, but innovation is everywhere as Japan doubles down on investments in hydrogen as an alternative energy source.
 The focus on ESG (Environment, Social, and Governance) factors is gaining momentum as investors plow money into ESG Funds, which in turn spur publicly traded companies to address their own ESG stories.
 We will be digging into ESG's industry impact in the coming weeks.